StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

   * [Topology data](kubernetes.md#topology) is translated into components and relations.
   * [Tags](kubernetes.md#tags) defined in Kubernetes are added to components and relations in StackState.
   * [Metrics data](kubernetes.md#metrics) is stored and accessible within StackState.
 Relevant metrics data is mapped to associated components and relations in StackState.
-  * [Kubernetes events](kubernetes.md#kubernetes-events) are available in the StackState UI Events Perspective and listed in the details pane on the right of the StackState UI.
+  * [Kubernetes events](kubernetes.md#events) are available in the StackState UI Events Perspective and listed in the details pane on the right of the StackState UI.
-  * [Objects changes events](kubernetes.md#changes) are created for every detected change in Kubernetes objects `spec` or `metadata`
+  * [Objects changes events](kubernetes.md#events) are created for every detected change to `spec` or `metadata` in Kubernetes objects

 ## Setup